Choeng-Rayu/CoffeeHybrid-Year2/README.md

 ### 1. Create Bot
 1. Message @BotFather on Telegram
-2. Use `/newbot` command
+2. Use the `/newbot` command
-3. Follow instructions to get bot token
+3. Follow the instructions to get your bot token
-4. Add token to `Bot/.env`
+4. Add the token to `Bot/.env`

 ### 2. Set Commands (Optional)
 ```